Problems of shared or Plesk Hosting

 You might also get popular and not have the bandwidth or CPU cycles left to show your site to new customers.

-Bad programming can cause a script to loop on another customer’s site, eating up CPU and making all other sites take the 30s or more to load.
+Bad programming can cause a script to loop on another customer’s site, eating up CPU and making all other sites take 30s or more to load.

 The bottom line is that shared hosting is simply not as reliable as other hosting methods like virtual dedicated or dedicated hosting.
 The few dollars you saved will cost you hundreds or thousands in lost business.